zombierust/zombierust.github.io/README.md

 - [x] Addictive gameplay
 - [x] To make something a bit different

-For now I'm running a one man show but I surely could have some help in the future, especially in the graphic department.
+For now I'm running a one man show but I surely could use some help in the future, especially in the graphic department.

 <br/><br/>